+Dimension 1: Intoxication, Withdrawal, and Addiction Medications Client is free from intoxication or withdrawal symptoms/risks.

-The client's status in this dimension is characterized by the following:
+Dimension 2: Biomedical Conditions The client's status in this dimension is characterized by the following: a.

-a.
 Biomedical conditions, if any, continue but are stable and do not require medical monitoring and the client is capable of self-administration of prescription medications.

-Dimension 3: Emotional, Behavioral and Cognitive Conditions and Complications

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client is making progress toward the resolution of emotional, behavioral, or cognitive conditions but has not made sufficient progress to allow discharge or transfer to a less intensive level of care; or - b.
+Dimension 3: Psychiatric and Cognitive Conditions The client's status in this dimension is characterized by one of the following: a.
+The client is making progress toward the resolution of emotional, behavioral, or cognitive conditions but has not made sufficient progress to allow discharge or transfer to a less intensive level of care; or b.
 The client's mental status continues to be sufficiently stable to permit participation at this level of care.

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client accepts responsibility for addressing his or her substance-related problems but continues to require professional interventions to sustain motivation in treatment; these are being provided concurrently in a ASAM Level I or II program; or - b.
-The client continues to be sufficiently cooperative to participate in treatment at this level of care.

-The client's status in this dimension is characterized by the following:
+Dimension 4: Substance Use-Related Risks The client's status in this dimension is characterized by the following: a.

-a.
 The client recognizes relapse triggers but cannot yet reliably apply sufficient coping skills to interrupt or postpone gratification, control impulsive behavior or avoid relapse-prone situations.

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client's social network/recovery environment continues to manifest the non-supportive features present at admission and, despite active efforts of the client and professional staff, adequate recovery environment alternatives have not yet been secured; or - b.
-The client's interpersonal and social environment has remained the same or deteriorated, and continued care at ASAM Level III.3 is indicated to assist the client with the development of coping skills to deal with the current situation or to secure an alternative environment; or - c.
+Dimension 5: Recovery Environment Interactions The client's status in this dimension is characterized by one of the following: a.
+The client's social network/recovery environment continues to manifest the non-supportive features present at admission and, despite active efforts of the client and professional staff, adequate recovery environment alternatives have not yet been secured; or b.
+The client's interpersonal and social environment has remained the same or deteriorated, and continued care at ASAM Level III.3 is indicated to assist the client with the development of coping skills to deal with the current situation or to secure an alternative environment; or c.
 There are logistical impediments in the recovery environment (distance/transportation problems) which precludes this level of treatment in a non-residential setting.
+Dimension 6: Person-Centered Considerations The client's status in this dimension is characterized by one of the following: a.
+The client accepts responsibility for addressing his or her substance-related problems but continues to require professional interventions to sustain motivation in treatment; these are being provided concurrently in a ASAM Level I or II program; or b.
+The client continues to be sufficiently cooperative to participate in treatment at this level of care.
+DISCHARGE CRITERIA Meets ASAM PPC-2 discharge criteria for this level of care:

-The client's status in this dimension is characteristic of one of the following:

-- a.
-Client is free from intoxication or withdrawal symptoms/risks; or - b.
+Dimension 1: Intoxication, Withdrawal, and Addiction Medications The client's status in this dimension is characteristic of one of the following: a.
+Client is free from intoxication or withdrawal symptoms/risks; or b.
 The client exhibits symptoms of severe intoxication and/or withdrawal, which can not be safely managed at this level of care.
+Dimension 2: Biomedical Conditions